ProfFan/dw3000-ng/README.md

 ## Status

-We tried a first positionning exemple using RTT methode.
-Lot of work still need to be added like the use of PDoA or AoA.
+Both RTT methods (single and double sided) are working and giving good positioning values.
+No implementation of PDoA or AoA.

-We tested the driver using 2 different platforms, both platfoms examples are available on dedicated repository (raspberry pi and STM32F103RB)
+We tested the crate using two different platforms; both platforms examples are available on dedicated repository (raspberry pi and STM32F103RB)
-Examples availables are basic communication and distance measurement between two modules (simple sided and double sided RTT)
+Examples available are basic communication and distance measurement between two modules (single and double sided RTT)

-This driver is built on top of embedded-hal, which means it is portable and can be used on any platform that implements the embedded-hal API.
+We built the driver on top of embedded-hal, which means it is portable and can be used on any platform that implements the embedded-hal API.

 ## Usage